itzaadiiiii/IAC/Terraform/Azure/azure_secret_details.md

 terraform plan
 ```

-If authentication is configured correctly, Terraform will successfully connect to the Azure subscription using the Service Principal credentials.
+If authentication is configured correctly, Terraform will successfully connect to the Azure subscription using the Service Principal credentials
+---

+## Security best practices

+**Security Note:**
+Never commit ARM_CLIENT_SECRET values to source control.
+Store secrets in a secure solution such as Azure Key Vault, GitHub Actions Secrets, Azure DevOps Variable Groups, or your organization's secret-management platform.